estepona/nsplit/README.md

 `nfs split [OPTIONS] SRC`

 Split the file into several chunks by specifying EITHER:
-- number of chunks with --chunk flag
+- number of chunks with `--chunk` flag
-- size of each chunk and the number of chunks is calculated accordingly, i.e. 5kb, 10mb, 1gb
+- size of each chunk with `--size-per-chunk` flag, and the number of chunks is calculated accordingly, i.e. *5kb*, *10mb*, *1gb*

 `SRC` is the filepath.